Dhirajsharmain/EmpWageComputationOops/README.md

 *_Description_** : Compute Employee Wage for multiple companies
 - Note: Each Company has its own wage, number of working days and working hours per month
 - Use Class Method with function parameters instead of Class Variables

+**UC9-SaveTotalWage**

+*_Description_** : Ability to save the Total Wage for Each Company
+- Note: You can Create EmpWageBuilder for each Company
+- Use Instance Variable instead of function parameters